Cloth Diaper Care

-You will need to strip your diapers if you have residue or diaper odor.
-Residue can be caused by hard water, diapers than are not cleaned or rinsed thoroughly, detergents, or from greasy products such as diaper creams or fabric softeners.
-You could also have soap scum if you use a non-approved soap or detergent.
+You will need to strip your diapers if you have residue, buildup, or diaper odor.
+These issues can be caused by hard water, diapers than are not cleaned or rinsed thoroughly, detergents, or from greasy products such as diaper creams or fabric softeners.

 Following are the instructions for diaper stripping.
 Strip only as needed, as it can be harsh on your diapering products.

-If you need to strip your diapers in an HE machine, you can use RLR.
+If you know the diapers have mineral buildup, you can use RLR for stripping them.
 This can be found online.

 *RLR can be harsh on components, especially Aplix fasteners.
 Please use only when needed.

-For hard water, you will need to use a water softener such as Calgon Water Softener or 1/4 cup baking soda to your wash load.
+For hard water, you will need to add a water softener such as Calgon Water Softener to your wash load.